 In this way, Paloma stands out from their competitors with a more holistic approach to care.
 They offer nutritional consults and health coaching, and one doctor is assigned to you throughout all your testing.
 This whole-body approach offers more than just the usual thyroid testing.
 Their additional antibody tests can detect Hashimoto’s thyroiditis and other thyroid disorders.

 You have the options to have TSH and free T4 levels tested, but the thyroid panel also includes testing of anti-TPO antibodies and free T3 levels.

 You’re provided a lancet to take a finger prick.
-This sample will be sent back in the provided biohazard bag, which is placed in the original box.
-A return envelope is provided for this.
+This sample will be sent back in the provided biohazard bag.
 While results are read by healthcare professionals, for a separate fee, they can provide information about your results, as well as a treatment plan.
 Results are returned in 7 days.

 Coverage: Consultations are covered by insurance.
 If Paloma isn’t in-network, you can submit for reimbursement.
 Check with your insurance company to find out if they will cover at-home test kits.

 - fully focused on managing hypothyroidism

 - offers free consultation before you sign up

 - can have slower test shipping and processing

 - not available in all states in the United States